LaboratoireMecaniqueLille/crappy/docs/source/concepts/blocks_links_labels.rst

 Blocks perform the work
 -----------------------

-Each :class:`~crappy.blocks.Block` has one responsibility, such as acquiring measurements, generating commands, controlling an actuator, displaying values, or recording data.
+Each :class:`~crappy.blocks.meta_block.block.Block` has one responsibility, such as acquiring measurements, generating commands, controlling an actuator, displaying values, or recording data.
 A script creates the Blocks, connects them, and calls :ref:`crappy.start() <crappy_docs/aliases:crappy.start()>`.
 Crappy then runs each Block independently and coordinates the start and end of the test.

 Keeping responsibilities separate lets a script combine existing Blocks in a new way.
 For example, the same acquisition Block can send measurements to a